Iasam-KKK/QpaaS/README.md

 This README includes:

-Technical implementation details of quantum-classical integration Architecture diagrams (Mermaid.js format)
-Code snippets for key use cases
+Technical implementation details of quantum-classical integration Code snippets for key use cases
 Clear installation instructions with quantum hardware requirements Roadmap aligned with original project phases